Jan Mazurkiewicz: In post-war Poland

-After the dissolution of the Home Army on 19 January 1945 and the liberation of Częstochowa by the Red Army, he took the leadership of the Central Area of the NIE.
+After the dissolution of the Home Army on 19 January 1945 and the capture of Częstochowa by the Red Army, he took the leadership of the Central Area of the NIE.
 Later he became a delegate to the Central Area of the Armed Forces Delegation for Poland, under which he conducted further underground activities against communist authorities.

 In the end, he gave up further conspiracy, considering the resistance pointless.
 On 1 August 1945, he and his wife were arrested by officers of the Ministry of Public Security.
 He was released after a month, he headed the so-called Central Liquidation Commission of the Home Army.
 On 8 September he turned to former Home Army soldiers and people remaining in the underground to call for disclosure and amnesty.
 For some officers, this was disapproved and even accused of treason.
 As a result of his appeal, about 50,000 former members of the armed underground were revealed.
 On 12 September captain Stanisław Sojczyński, the leader of the Underground Polish Army, sent an open letter to colonel Mazurkiewicz, in which he criticized him and called him a "traitor".